emmyarnold/home-lab-notes/virtualization-ubuntu-vm.md

 ### What I ran into
 - **Small VM window stuck at low resolution.** The guest OS launched at a low default resolution and wouldn't fill the screen even in full-screen mode, because the proper display drivers weren't installed yet.
 I installed VirtualBox Guest Additions (`virtualbox-guest-utils` and `virtualbox-guest-x11`) to fix this and set virtual screen to scale to 200%.
-- **VM froze at the login screen after the Guest Additions reboot.** VM froze at the login screen after the Guest Additions reboot.
-After installing Guest Additions and rebooting, the VM hung on the login screen and wouldn't respond.
+- **VM froze at the login screen after the Guest Additions reboot.** After installing Guest Additions and rebooting, the VM hung on the login screen and wouldn't respond.
 Resolved by powering the VM off and restarting it from VirtualBox; on the next boot it reached the login screen normally.
 - **System clock showing the wrong time.** Noticed the VM's clock was off because the timezone wasn't set during install.
 Corrected it from the terminal with `timedatectl set-timezone America/Chicago` (Central time), and the clock updated to the correct local time.

 ### What I learned